 St Ethelburga’s Centre for Reconciliation & Peace builds community resilience for times of ecological and social emergency.
-Their aim is to prepare leaders and activists for what is coming and to make strong, cohesive communities through practical, collaborative action.
+They aim to prepare leaders and activists who can create opportunities for regenerative change in times of crisis through collaborative, practical action—establishing rooted, cohesive communities.

 Ready or Not: Deja Vu, Deep Adaptation and the Pandemic